mdequanter/arduino/README.md

 # esp8266
-All code trat runs on an ESP8266
+All code trat runs on an ESP8266 or an Arduino

 I used following tutorial to install the ESP8266 and start programming with Arduino IDE